lramos33/lramos33/README.md

 <h2>About Me</h2>

-- 🔭 Currently working as Full Stack Developer at [MeuGuru](https://www.meuguru.net/).
+- 🔭 Currently working as Front end Developer at [MeuGuru](https://www.meuguru.net/).
-- 🌱 Currently learning Full Stack Development at [Trybe](https://www.betrybe.com/).
 - ⚡️ Hobbies: Movies (especially Marvel Studios), fitness and music.

 <!--See some of my projects:  -->